 The Solo 401(k)

-Solo 401(k)s, also called owner-owned or self-employed 401(k)s, allow a business with no employees other than one’s spouse to contribute in two capacities: as the employee and as the employer.
+Solo 401(k)s, also called one-participant, owner-owned or self-employed 401(k)s, allow a business with no employees other than one’s spouse to contribute in two capacities: as the employee and as the employer.
 Under this framework, solo 401(k) plans allow most individuals to make higher contributions than they could through other self-employed retirement plans.

-Opening a solo 401(k) usually takes a bit longer to set up than an IRA, generally requiring consultation with an investment professional.
+Opening a solo 401(k) usually takes longer to set up than an IRA, generally requiring consultation with an investment professional.
 To contribute for a given year, you must open the plan during that calendar year, though contributions to the plan can be made as late as your tax return due date in the following year.

 Learn more about retirement accounts.